smitelli/cosmodoc/src/content/topics/player-movement-functions/index.md

 The regular walk speed of the player is one tile per game tick.
 The rise and fall speeds may be either one or two tiles per game tick, depending on how much "momentum" the move has.
 The player moves one tile in both horizontal and vertical directions while walking over sloped tiles, making the effective speed over those areas &radic;{{< overline >}}2{{< /overline >}} tiles per game tick.
 Look up/down moves one tile per game tick, while [view centering]({{< relref "view-centering" >}}) typically moves at a speed that matches what the player is doing.

-The player may enter any empty space of the map provided the leading edge of all the player sprite tiles move into clear space.
+The player may enter any empty space of the map provided the leading edges of all the player sprite tiles move into clear space.
 The player may also move into areas occupied by map tiles provided the [tile attributes]({{< relref "tile-attributes-format" >}}) specify that all the involved tiles are passable in that direction.

 ## Begging Permission and Asking Forgiveness